Online Donations

 Alternatively, if you receive envelopes but shifted to online giving and no longer need printed envelopes, please let us know.
 This can help keep clutter out of your mailbox and save the church a little money on printing and postage costs.
 Please email Erin (stpaulsunited@stpaulsk.org) with your request.

 One last note: Thank you for your patience!
-Due to the printers' timetable and the challenges of working remotely during the COVID-19 period, there may be a two-month (or more) delay between your request and a change in your paper envelope status.
+Due to the printers' timetable, there may be a two-month (or more) delay between your request and a change in your paper envelope status.